taketec/stream-sync/README.md

 ![](https://github.com/taketec/stream-sync/blob/main/previews/file.gif)

 I've been contemplating the development of an event-driven video synchronization application for quite some time.
-Unlike conventional methods like screen sharing via WebRTC, which often results in degraded quality and requires robust internet bandwidth, this application leverages client-side events such as pausing, playing, or buffering to synchronize video playback across all participants in a shared room.The inspiration struck when I noticed that some of my friends struggled with poor internet connections during video calls on platforms like Discord and Google Meet.
+Unlike conventional methods like screen sharing via WebRTC, which often results in degraded quality and requires robust internet bandwidth, this application leverages client-side events such as pausing, playing, or buffering to synchronize video playback across all participants in a shared room.The idea struck when I noticed that some of my friends struggled with poor internet connections during video calls on platforms like Discord and Google Meet.
 That's when I began contemplating solutions.

 Doing some research upon this I found this really cool medium article https://levelup.gitconnected.com/tired-of-making-to-do-list-applications-acce875fe617 which explained exactly what I wanted.
 This article is is a work of art, the research done is very neat, so please check it out and kudos to the author for such great work.

-Later on when i delved deeper into the world of web development, I really needed a good excuse to build a web app for learning web dev, so, I made this app.
+Later on as i delved deeper into the world of web development, I really needed a good excuse to build a web app for learning web dev, so, I made this app.

 ## Things i wanna improve -